AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 ## Prerequisites {#prerequisites}

-Before you can use the Smart Content Service, ensure the following to create an integration on Adobe Developer Console:
+Before you use the Smart Content Service, ensure the following to create an integration on Adobe Developer Console:

 * An Adobe ID account that has administrator privileges for the organization.

-* The Smart Content Service service is enabled for your organization.
+* The Smart Content Service is enabled for your organization.

-To enable Enhanced Smart Tags, in addition to the above, also install the latest [AEM service pack](https://helpx.adobe.com/experience-manager/aem-releases-updates.html).
+To enable Enhanced Smart Tags, in addition to the above, also install the latest [Experience Manager service pack](https://helpx.adobe.com/experience-manager/aem-releases-updates.html).

 ## Create Smart Content Service configuration to obtain public certificate {#obtain-public-certificate}